elisecode247/to-do-list/README.md

 - Move frontend code to Railway
 - Refresh token in HttpOnly Secure SameSite cookie
 - Access token in memory
-- Replace deprecated Tenor API usage
 - Reset all env variables
+- Remove success gif
-- hide tasks for the day
+- hide tasks for the day in LocalStorage
+- move tasks among levels